apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 ## Cache Listeners

-A cache listener is an event handler that synchronously respond to events after modifications occurred in the system.
-The main use cases for cache listeners are synchronous write-behind and notifications, triggering actions after certain modifications occur on a region or on the system.
+A `CacheListener` is an event handler that synchronously respond to events after modifications occurred in the system.
+The main use cases for a `CacheListener` are synchronous write-behind and notifications, triggering actions after certain modifications occur on a region or on the system.
 It can handle cache events related to entries (`EntryEvent`) and regions (`RegionEvent`) but events can be processed in a different order than the order they’re applied in the region.

 #### Basic rules: